therealJimoh/Docker-workflow/README.md

 # Docker-workflow
-A workflow for docker project
+A workflow for docker image deployed to AWS Elastic Container Registry